 3. Remove the close-off plate immediately after the overtemperature limit control opens.
 If the unit operates for more than four minutes with no return air, set the thermostat below room temperature, shut off power to the unit, and replace the over-temperature limit control.

 Verifying & Adjusting Firing Rate

-The firing rate must be verified for each installation to prevent over-firing of the unit.
+The firing rate must be verified for both HIGH fire and LOW fire for each installation to prevent over-firing of the unit.